 Proper drainage achieved by yard grading can assist with leading water away from your home.
-If your yard slants towards your home, it is at risk for structure damage during periods of heavy rainfall.
+If your yard slants towards your home, it is at risk for structural damage during periods of heavy rainfall.
 Water can build up by your house if it’s not led away properly.
-This can lead to cracks in the foundation, which can result in mold and mildew build up.
+This can lead to cracks in the foundation, which can result in mold and mildew build-up.
 Fixing these issues is costly so preventing them is ideal.

 Yard grading can also help the proper plant and lawn growth.
 Without proper drainage, grass and other plants may become too wet or too dry, resulting in a poor lawn and crops.
 Yard grading distributes water evenly, so you won’t end up with pools of water or areas that are too dry.

 Without yard grading, depending on the climate, your lawn and crops could suffer in one of two ways.
 In wetter climates, if you don’t have a proper runoff, your lawn and gardens may flood and leave a muddy mess.
 This may also result in your plants drowning.
 In dry climates, not having proper drainage and grading can mean your lawn and plants don’t receive the necessary water to thrive, resulting in dead grass and crops.
 Plants that get flooded often are susceptible to root rot due to the lack of oxygen they’ll receive.